AlphaSoundZ/Obsidian-Vault/Englisch/Analysing a newspaper article Pre-reading.md

 Verankern, Mythos, verzerrt, feindselig

-## A hostile myth
+## A Hostile Myth

-### The myth of the British identity has strongly entrenched a warped view to the public.
+### The Myth of the British Identity Has Strongly Entrenched a Warped view to the Public

 First paragraph